rjseymour66/rjseymour66.github.io/content/en/docs/linux/services.md

 #### Time

 Network Time Protocol (NTP) syncs internal clocks on network clients and servers. `ntpd` syncs Linux systems with NTP servers on the internet.
 Usually, one server syncs to remote time standard server, and then the other servers in the network sync to that server.

+## Security

+### Authentication server

+The core Linux security feature is username/password authentication and stored in `/etc/passwd` and `/etc/shadow`.
+When environments get large, it is difficult to maintain user accounts, so you can implement the following services.

+### NIS

+Network Information System lets clients and servers share a common naming directory that stores user accounts, hostnames, and email information on the local network.
+NIS+ has added security features.

+Implement NIS and NIS+ with `nis-utils`.

+### Kerberos

+Uses symmetric-key cryptography to authenticate users with a centralized server database.
+Many server applications have plug-in modules to interface with a Kerberos db for authenticating users.

+### LDAP

+- Lightweight Directory Access Protocol, an open-source network directory service, similar to MS Active Directory.
+- simple network auth services to multiple apps and devices on network
+- OpenLDAP is a populas OSS package
+  - Uses a hierarchival databse to store objects in your network
+  - Group objects by types, ex: users, servers, location, both
+  - Client and server programs.
+Client lets program access an OLDAP server to authenticate requests made by clients

+### Certificate authority

+- Certificate is an encrypted key that implements two-factor authentication:
+  - something they posses, like a certificate file
+  - something they know, like a pin
+- User should have the cert and a pin for the cert, but you need to trust the certificate.
+This is what a CA is for.
+- OpenSSL is common package

+### Access server (SSH)

+- Successor to Telnet or FTP
+- SSH adds layer of encryption around data sent over the network.
+This is called tunneling, even if the application doesn't support OpenSSH
+- OpenSSH is most common package.

+### Virtual Private Networks

+- When you need to connect to network resources over the internet
+- This protocol creates a secure point-to-point tunnel between client or server and VPN server on your network
+- OpenVPN is the most popular.
+Remote clients connect to the OpenVPN server to establish connectivity to the server.
+After they're on the server, they get access to the rest of the local network.

+### Proxy server

+- Intercepts web requests from local network clients
+- Can control how clients interact with remote web servers:
+  - block websites you don't want network clients to see
+  - cache common websites so future requests load faster
+- Squid package is most common/popular, can be filter or caching server
+- nginX is another popular one

+### Monitoring

+- Good to check on performance and monitor logs.
+- Nagios is popular.
+Uses SNMP to monitor logs and provides a GUI

+## Improving performance

+Three common ways to improve performance: clustering, load balancing, and containers.

+### Clustering

+- Improves performance by dividing application functions among multiple servers
+- Each server is configured the same and can perform the same functions
+- Provides fault tolerance
+- Cluster management software determings how to split the workloads
+  - Examples include Hadoop and Linux Vitrual Server (LVS)

+### Load balancing

+- Special application of clustering that redirects entire client requests to one of a cluster of servers
+- a single server processes entire request, but all client requests are distributed among servers automatically
+- Common LBs are HAProxy, Linux Virtual Server (LVS), and nginX.

+### Containers

+- Self-contained environments to encapsulate applications
+- Development environment mirrors the server environment that the apps run in